Fiedzia/python-dsl-presentation/slides.md

 * parse this text into form usable in python
 * generate Python code for it
-* ensure rules are valid according to grammar of our DSL
+* ensure rules are valid according to definition of our DSL

 !SLIDE